Griffiths heights and pencils of hypersurfaces: Pencils of hypersurfaces in the projective space

-Since $M^\vee$ is naturally embedded as a coherent subsheaf of $S^d E^\vee$, if the vector bundle $S^d E^\vee$ is stable (resp. semistable), then $\hgt_{int}$ is positive (resp. non-negative).
-Notably, if the bundle $E$ is semistable, then $\hgt_{int}$ is non-negative.
+When the vector bundle $S^d E^\vee$ is semistable, the non-negativity of $\hgt_{int}(H/C)$ would follow from equation \eqref{htintslope}.
+Indeed, since $M^\vee$ is naturally embedded as a coherent subsheaf of $S^d E^\vee$, using the expression \eqref{htintslope} for $\hgt_{int}(H/C)$, if the vector bundle $S^d E^\vee$ is stable (resp. semistable), then $\hgt_{int}(H/C)$ is positive (resp. non-negative).

+Combining this result with the compatibility of vector bundle stability with tensor operations in characteristic 0 (see for instance \cite{Narasimhan-Seshadri65}), we immediately obtain that if the vector bundle $E$ is semistable, then $\hgt_{int}(H/C)$ is non-negative.

+The non-negativity of $\hgt_{int}(H/C)$ when the vector bundle $E$ is semistable would also follow from \cite[Th.~3.1]{Miyaoka87}: the vector bundle $E$ is semistable if and only if the class $h^\ast$ (which Miyaoka denotes by $\lambda_{\mathcal{E}}$) is nef, and when this holds, the rational number